WICG/display-locking/explainers/update-rendering.md

 ### Proposal: `renderPriority` element attribute
-When present, this attribute informs the User Agent that it should keep the element and its subtree updated whenever possible.
+When present, this attribute informs the User Agent that it should keep the element and its subtree updated according to the specified priority.
 The timing and frequency of updates are kept in the User Agent's control to allow flexibility in prioritizing this work.